gvenezia/d3-network-from-xml/README.md

 # D3 Network from XML
-A template for converting from [Coggle]() charts to D3 with lots of prebuilt functionality like particles to model flow, marker ends to show directionality, and helper functions for displacing the link's target side.
+A template for converting from [Coggle](https://coggle.it/?lang=en-US) charts to D3 with lots of prebuilt functionality like particles to model flow, marker ends to show directionality, and helper functions for displacing the link's target side.

 ## D3 boilerplate
-This project has been adapted from Willam Soares' webpack-babel setup, which you can find below under the next main heading.
-This version uses an updated version of webpack and babel.
+This project has been adapted from Willam Soares' webpack-babel setup, which you can find after the screenshot below.
+I've updated webpack, babel, all their associated packages, and the logic in `webpack.config.babel`.
+I've also optimized the project for my typical D3 setup.

+## Main functionality
+This project is primarily about converting from a Coggle `.xml` file into something D3 can use.

+D3's method for creating network visualizations uses JSON format, so first I've converted the `.xml` into JSON format (although I haven't created an actual `.json` file).

+## Extra Functionality
+- Particles: See [this simplified example](http://bl.ocks.org/gvenezia/e0e6d17dbf12dd6a7ea819ffe02c7aa1) I created for an explanation of how I've created the particle flows
+- Link end arrows (SVG marker-ends)
+- Link end displacement: The links are offset from their target node with a series of helper functions in `app.js`.
+The inline comments and links should explain everything going on.

 ***